 - The Ohio Application for Registration of New Pesticides can be found on the Forms page.

-- Dynamic list of all pesticide products currently registered in Ohio.
+- List of all pesticide products currently registered in Ohio.

-- PDF of Restricted Use products currently registered in Ohio.
+- List of Restricted Use products currently registered in Ohio.

 New Product (Section 3) Registrations

 After US EPA has registered a pesticide product, it must also be registered in Ohio before it is legal to distribute.
 Separate registrations are required for each product name and alternate brand name that will be distributed in Ohio.
 The brand names to be registered in Ohio must be exactly the same as the brand name registered by US EPA and the same as on the product labeling.

 Minimum Risk Pesticides (Section 25b)

 Under Section 25(b) of FIFRA, products which meet several conditions may be exempt from EPA registration.
 However, these minimum risk products are required to be registered with the State of Ohio.
 These can be registered using the same Ohio Application for Registration of New Pesticides form as for EPA-registered products.
 The product label must list all active ingredients by name and percentage, and all inert ingredients must be listed by name (percentage is optional).

 All programs must be preapproved and have assigned codes.
 ODA will not approve and assign credits after a program has been completed.
 The program sponsor must complete the required paperwork/applications in order to be approved.
 Application forms can be found on our Forms page.
 Additionally, the program sponsor must submit bios of all speakers, and a program agenda including times, topics, and speakers.
 Program requests must be submitted 30 days prior to the program.

 Eligible Sponsor Affiliations: governmental and non-governmental agency, professional association, accredited school, grower group and other deemed appropriate.